rroller/dahua/README.md

 # Known supported cameras
-This integration should word with most Dahua cameras.
+This integration should word with most Dahua cameras and doorbells.
 It has been tested with very old and very new Dahua cameras.

+Doorbells will have a binary sensor that captures the doorbell pressed event.

-The following are confirmed to work:
+These devices are confirmed as working:

 * IPC-HDW5831R-ZE
 * IPC-T5442T-ZE